Autonomy's Lynch defends record as HP confirms Federal probe

 “HP is cooperating with the three investigating agencies.”

-Lynch launched a robust defense of his track record almost immediately after HP made the accusations.
+Lynch launched a robust defence of his track record almost immediately after HP made the accusations.

 He said on Friday that he was still waiting for a detailed calculation of HP’s $5 billion writedown of Autonomy’s value and a published explanation of the allegations.